CodeYourFuture/syllabus/docs/db/week-3/coursework.md

 Prepare a professional statement for your Linkedin profile.

-Share your personal statement with the group in Slack and help each other out to create the best, most impactful, honest, and exciting statement.
+Share your statement with the group in Slack and help each other create the best, most impactful, honest, and exciting statement.